 The only thing I used to know about Eastbourne was its annual women’s tennis tournament warm-up for Wimbledon and the fact it was full of old people.
 Eastbourne still has the tennis but is slowly shedding the “God’s Waiting Room” image.
-The 2011 census shows a population of 100,000 that has grown 10% in 10 years with the average age decreasing as it attracts more students, commuters to London and Brighton and families (like that of my friend).
-It’s a relatively new town but it has some old buildings such as St Mary’s The Virgin Church which dates in part to the 12th century.
+The 2011 census shows a population of 100,000 up 10% in 10 years with the average age decreasing as it attracts more students, commuters to London and Brighton and families (like my friend’s).
+It’s a relatively new town but it has old buildings such as St Mary’s The Virgin Church dating in part to the 12th century.
 The church is on the slope of the Bourne stream, that gave the town its name.
 Next door is The Lamb, parts of which also date to the 12th century.
-The Lamb is one of the oldest pubs in England originally built as a clergy house to house monks who gave alms to the poor of Eastbourne.
+The Lamb is one of the oldest pubs in England, originally built as a clergy house to house monks who gave alms to the poor of Eastbourne.

-The night I arrived a gale was blowing in from the Channel bringing heavy rain but the weather had improved enough the following day for an outing.
-I admitted to my friend that I’d never actually been to Brighton so we hopped on the bus that would take us there along the coast.
-We caught glimpses through the window of the still choppy sea and parts of Beachy Head, the white cliffs that look so much like Dover’s, it occasionally stands in for them in movies.
-Beachy Head is the highest chalk sea cliff in Britain, rising to 162 metres above sea level.
-The cliffs were formed 100 million years ago.
+The night I arrived a gale was blowing in from the Channel bringing heavy rain but the weather improved enough the following day for an outing.
+I told my friend I’d never been to Brighton so we hopped on the bus to take us there along the coast.
+We caught glimpses through the window of the choppy sea and parts of Beachy Head, the 100 million year-old white cliffs that look so much like Dover’s, it occasionally stands in for them in movies.
+Beachy Head is the highest chalk sea cliff in Britain, rising 162 metres above sea level.
 The name has nothing to do with a beach but a corruption of the original French words “beau chef” meaning beautiful headland.

 Another sight from the bus were the oxbow laves of Cuckmere Haven.
-Oxbow lakes are U shaped bodies of water that form when a wide meander from the main stem of a river is cut off, creating a free-standing body of water, resembling the bow pin of the bow that wraps around oxen.
-The floodplains at the mouth of the Cuckmere leads to the chalky cliffs and its many walks are popular with tourists.
+Oxbow lakes are U-shaped bodies of water that form when a wide meander from the main stem of a river is cut off, creating a free-standing body of water, resembling the pin of the bow that wraps around oxen.
+The floodplains at the mouth of the Cuckmere leads to the chalky cliffs and its walks are popular with tourists.

-After an hour or so our bus delivered us to Brighton.
-The city is renowned for its beaches, packed in summer but mostly deserted here at the height of winter with big breakers coming in off La Manche (“the sleeve” as the French call the English Channel linking the Atlantic with the North Sea).
+After an hour our bus delivered us to Brighton.
+The city is renowned for its beaches, packed in summer but mostly deserted at the height of winter with big breakers coming in off La Manche (“the sleeve” as the French call the English Channel, linking the Atlantic with the North Sea).
 Brighton has 13 km of beach within the city limits with hotels lining the promenade.
 The beach is renowned for its pebbly surface but east of the Pier, a flat sandy foreshore is exposed at low tide.
-The city council owns all the beaches, which are divided into named sections by groynes—the first of which were completed in 1724.
+The city council owns the beaches, divided into named sections by groynes—the first of which was completed in 1724.

 From previous visits I had been to Eastbourne pier but never to Brighton Pier, or to give it its proper name Brighton Palace Pier.
-Brighton Pier featured in the films Brighton Rock and Quadrophenia so is familiar in the mind.
-In the mid 19th century railways permitted mass tourism to seaside resorts. but large tidal ranges at many resorts meant that often the sea was not visible from dry land.
-The pleasure pier was the answer, allowing visitors to promenade over and alongside the sea at all times.
+Brighton Pier is familiar from its role in the films Brighton Rock and Quadrophenia.
+In the mid 19th century railways permitted mass tourism to seaside resorts but large tidal ranges at many resorts meant that the sea was often not visible from dry land.
+The pleasure pier was the answer, allowing visitors to promenade alongside the sea at all times.
 The Brighton Chain Pier was built in 1823 it was decrepit by the end of the century and was planned to be demolished to make way for the new Palace Pier.
 A storm blew it away in 1896 and the Palace Pier was opened in 1899.
-The attractions on the pier were tawdry – at least to this observer in January – but the pier remains incredibly popular and the most visited tourist attraction outside London, with over 4.5 million visitors in 2016.
+The pier attractions were tawdry – at least to this observer in January – but the pier remains incredibly popular and the most visited tourist attraction outside London, with over 4.5 million visitors in 2016.

 Brighton has been an important centre for commerce and employment since the 18th century.
-It is home to several major companies, some of which employ thousands of people locally with many creative, digital and new media businesses.
-Despite job losses across Britain due to automisation and globalisation, in Brighton, however, the share of jobs likely to grow is higher – around 11% of existing jobs are in occupations predicted to increase – the third highest of any British city, according to Cities Outlook 2018.
+It is home to several major companies, some of which employ thousands of people in creative, digital and new media businesses.
+Despite job losses across Britain due to automisation and globalisation, in Brighton jobs growth is high – around 11% of existing jobs are in occupations predicted to increase – the third highest of any British city, according to Cities Outlook 2018.

 Our destination was the remarkable Royal Pavilion.
-Beginning in 1787, it was built in three stages as a seaside retreat for George, Prince of Wales, who became the Prince Regent in 1811.
-George loved Asian architecture and it is built in the Indo-Saracenic style.
-Architect John Nash extended the building from 1815 and he added the domes and minarets.
-Frederick Crace’s amazing interior design is also jaw-dropping and the tour is recommended but photos inside are not allowed.
-It was used as a royal palace until the time of Victoria, who hated the building and the city had housed it.
+Beginning in 1787, it was built in three stages as a seaside retreat for George, Prince of Wales, who became Prince Regent in 1811.
+George loved Asian architecture and the Pavilion is built in the Indo-Saracenic style.
+Architect John Nash extended the building from 1815 adding the domes and minarets.
+Frederick Crace’s amazing interior design is jaw-dropping and the tour is recommended but photos are not allowed inside.
+The Pavilion was a royal palace until the time of Victoria, who hated the building and the city that housed it.
 “The people here are very indiscreet and troublesome,” she said.
-Brighton City Council bought it off her in 1850 and immediately opened it as a tourist attraction.
-It had a poignant re-use during the First World War when it became a hospital for recovering Indian soldiers who must have felt some sense of ironic nostalgia for being placed there.
+Brighton City Council bought it in 1850 and immediately opened it as a tourist attraction.
+It had a poignant re-use during the First World War as a hospital for recovering Indian soldiers who must have felt some ironic nostalgia for being placed there.